AndrewFarley/serverless-cloudwatch-rds-custom-metrics/README.md

 * Once you've got things configured, try deploying and invoking the mysql function with: ```serverless deploy && serverless invoke -f gather-mysql-stats-from-rds --log```

+  * **WARNING:** There is a bug in serverless 1.2 or less which gives errors about _CreateNetworkInterface_ when your first deploy has a function in a custom VPC.
+You may need to comment the entire VPC block out at first to get it to deploy at least once successfully, and then uncomment it and re-deploy.
+Please see [merge](https://github.com/serverless/serverless/pull/2743) and [bug](https://github.com/serverless/serverless/issues/2780) and [bug](https://github.com/serverless/serverless/issues/2683).

 * You should see something like this (of course, with your queries instead)

 ![Gather MySQL Stats First Run Screenshot](screenshots/gather-mysql-stats-from-rds.png)

 * If that works, then everything should be working already, because it also deployed the lambda push-to-cloudwatch which is scheduled to run every minute in serverless.yml via CloudWatch Events.

 * To verify this is running correctly, please check CloudWatch Metrics to see if your custom metrics are posted, they should show up immediately (within' a minute).
 If they are not there, use CloudWatch Logs to debug why it is failing, which could be a failing query, invalid MySQL credentials, wrong VPC, or more.
 CloudWatch logs should tell you immediately though.
-You should see something similar to the image below in your AWS Dashboard.
+If successful, you should see something similar to the image below in your AWS Dashboard.

 ![Custom RDS Metrics in Cloudwatch](screenshots/custom-rds-metrics-in-cloudwatch.png)